craigbuckler/oldclink/src/pages/#index.md

 > Three little words: Heaven on Earth
 <cite>Mr &amp; Mrs Steele</cite>

-The Old Clink offers the last independent self-catering holiday apartments in the picturesque village of [Budleigh Salterton]([root]about-budleigh-salterton/).
+The Old Clink provides the only independent self-catering holiday apartments in the picturesque village of [Budleigh Salterton]([root]about-budleigh-salterton/).

 <figure>